WNderitu/data_science_capstone_project/README.md

       <img width="152" height="166" alt="Screenshot 2025-10-29 at 21 02 23" src="https://github.com/user-attachments/assets/d663834b-99f3-4814-9645-d91fe7469887" />

-   - Creation of a data.yaml File in the dataset's root directory, that describes the dataset, classes, and other necessary information.
+   - Creation of a data.yaml file in the dataset's root directory, that describes the dataset, classes, and other necessary information.
    - Convert existing JSON annotation format to the YOLOv8 format.The YOLOv8 format is TXT files with normalized bounding box coordinates.
 - **Model Configuration:** Select or customize a YOLOv8 architecture suitable for multiclass detection.
 Adjust hyperparameters such as learning rate, batch size, and number of epochs based on dataset size and complexity.
 - **Training:** Train the YOLOv8 model on the annotated dataset using GPU acceleration if available, monitoring performance metrics like mean Average Precision (mAP) and loss curves to assess learning progress.